 New district manager to the rescue

-A new district manager started at the end of 2010 showed concern for Jaynes' situation, which lifted his spirits.
-He asked Jaynes detailed questions about his business.
+A new district manager started at the end of 2010 and showed concern for Jaynes’ situation, which lifted his spirits.
+The new district manager asked Jaynes detailed questions about his business.
 When he learned that Jaynes was allowing customers more than five to six weeks to pay their bills, he advised him that such a practice in and of itself can result in insufficient collections to cover tool purchases.

 “Don’t be afraid to ask for your money,” he told Jaynes.
 “You live and die by your collections.”

 Jaynes’ new district manager worked with him on a turnaround plan.
 “It was his positive attitude that made me change,” Jaynes says of his district manager.

 Power Probe innovates automotive electrical tools that speeds up the diagnosing process.
 Our Mission is to provide the Auto Repair Technicians with knowledge and tools that will enable them to best...